hegerty/SpatialExamples/README.md

 # Spatial Examples: Milwaukee Crime Mapping

 Here are three related examples for using R to analyze urban crime using basic spatial statistics.
-The data and code are in the included .zip file.
+The data and code are in the included in the .zip file.

 ***
 ## Videos for the examples: